Discovering overlapping communities in multi-layer directed networks: Related work

-For our theoretical analysis, we obtain the row-wise eigenspace error of two debiased aggregation matrices by using the Bernstein inequality of \cite{tropp2012user} and Theorem 4.2 of \citep{cape2019the}.
+Despite the progress made in overlapping community detection, existing methods are primarily designed for single-layer networks.
+To address the limitations of existing approaches, we first propose a novel statistical model multi-layer MM-ScBM to model overlapping communities in multi-layer directed networks.
+This model extends the MMSB and multi-way blockmodel from single-layer networks to multi-layer directed networks, capturing the asymmetric and directional relationships between nodes.
+We then develop a spectral-based method to estimate nodes' mixed memberships in both the sending and receiving patterns under the multi-layer MM-ScBM framework.
+Our method integrates the debiased idea in \citep{lei2023bias,su2024spectral,qingMLDCSBM} with the vertex hunting technique in \citep{mao2021estimating} to estimate nodes's mixed memberships under the proposed model effectively.
+Our work builds upon and extends the research conducted in \citep{lei2023bias}, \citep{su2024spectral}, and \citep{mao2021estimating}, transitioning from non-overlapping multi-layer undirected networks, non-overlapping multi-layer directed networks, and overlapping single-layer undirected networks to overlapping multi-layer directed networks, respectively.

+To demonstrate the effectiveness of our proposed method, we theoretically reveal its consistent estimation properties.
+Our theoretical framework leverages the Bernstein inequality from \cite{tropp2012user} and Theorem 4.2 from \citep{cape2019the} to derive the row-wise eigenspace error for two debiased aggregation matrices.
 Subsequently, we employ theoretical frameworks from \citep{mao2021estimating} to establish row-wise error bounds.
 By doing so, we broaden the scope of the theoretical analysis in \citep{mao2021estimating}, extending it from single-layer undirected networks to multi-layer directed networks, and from adjacency matrices to debiased aggregation matrices.